floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

       - Publications not available in full text
       - Publications using the term "microservice", but not referring to the architectural style
       - Publications aimed at greenfield development of microservice-based systems
-      - Publications published before 2014, as the definition of "microservices" as an architectural style is only consistent since then @systematic_mapping_study_2
+      - Publications published before 2014, as the definition of "microservices" as an architectural style is inconsistent before @systematic_mapping_study_2
-    ]
+      - Publications addressing manual technologies, algorithms, or methods ]
   ),
   caption: [Inclusion and exclusion criteria]